-Cuyahoga Arts & Culture (CAC) is a political subdivision of the State and a body corporate, established June 16, 2005, by the Cuyahoga County Commissioners, under the authority of Section 3381.04, Ohio Revised Code.
+Cuyahoga Arts & Culture (CAC) is a political subdivision of the State and a body corporate, established June 16, 2005, by the Cuyahoga County Commissioners, under the authority of Section 3381.04, Ohio Revised Code

 CAC's governing body is a five member Board of Trustees (the Trustees), who are appointed by the Cuyahoga County Executive.
-Trustees serve staggered terms of one, two and three years.
-Trustees serve on staggered three year terms from the date of their appointment by the Cuyahoga County Executive and until their replacement has been appointed.
+Trustees serve staggered three year terms.
+Trustees serve on staggered terms from the date of their appointment by the Cuyahoga County Executive and until their replacement has been appointed.
 CAC is classified as a related organization of Cuyahoga County.